rrn/acts_as_dag/README.md

 ## Credits

-Thanks you to the developers of the Ancestry gem for inspiring the list of accessors and scopes
+Thank you to the developers of the Ancestry gem for inspiring the list of accessors and scopes